TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/known-issues.md

 <div class="section">
     <div class="row">
         <div class="col s12">
             Rarely on certain managed networks Strava upload may falsely claim no internet connection.
 This is an interference between the network configuration and how the application determines connection. <a href="faq/">For more details please check out the FAQ page entry</a>.
-In the future releases this can be configurable.
+Newer than the #30 builds will have a configurable behavior in this respect.
         </div>
     </div>
 </div>